 As a leader, you set the tone.

-When you stay holed up in your office, I can guarantee that your staff is making up stories trying to understand your decisions.
+When you stay holed up in your office, we can guarantee that your staff is making up stories trying to understand your decisions.

 “Management By Wandering Around” (MBWA) is a great way to stop story time in its tracks.
 And, what better way to interact with the dealership?!

-When I get out into the departments, I share with my staff what’s going on in the department, what’s keeping me up at night … and, critically important, what my hopes and dreams are for the dealership and the department.
-As an added bonus, the employees relax a bit and tell me things they might not in more formal situations.
+When you get out into your departments, you share with your staff what’s going on in the department, what’s keeping you up at night … and, critically important, what your hopes and dreams are for the dealership and the department.
+As an added bonus, the employees relax a bit and will tell you things they might not in more formal situations.
 Everybody wins!
 And everyone stops inventing stories.

-Give it a try in your dealerships.
+Give it a try in your dealership.
 Manage by “wandering around” and find out what’s really going on.
 Stop the stories and deal with facts!
 What do you have to lose?